 Direct and Remote Recording Sessions

 Several times throughout the year, students record their compositions on our scoring stage with professional session musicians from the main orchestras in Valencia.
 Students also participate in remote recording sessions with orchestras such as the Budapest Art orchestra, connecting with the studio team and the orchestra online, which is an increasingly popular way to record music in the digital age.
-The final project of the year includes a recording session at a major studio, such as Air Studios or Abbey Road Studios in London.
+The final project of the year includes a recording session at a major studio.
+In the past, students have recorded at Air Studios and Abbey Road Studios in London.

 The Latest Technology

-In today’s fast-paced industry, advanced technical skills are just as important as musical and creative abilities.
-Students become skilled users of the latest hardware and software on multi-computer systems in our tech labs and studios, where each station contains a Mac Pro, an i7 PC, an Xbox, Avid artist controller, Akai midi controller, sound card, and two 23-inch monitors.
-Up-to-date software is installed at each station, including Pro Tools, Digital Performer, Logic, Finale, and Sibelius (with Note Performer), each with a wide range of sample libraries and plugins available.
+In today’s fast-paced industry, advanced technical skills are just as significant as musical and creative abilities.
+Students become proficient users of the latest hardware and software in our tech labs and studios, where each station contains an Apple Desktop Computer, DAW Controller, Midi Keyboard, Sound Card, and Video Monitor(s).
+Up-to-date software is installed at each station, including Pro Tools, Digital Performer, Logic, Cubase, Vienna Ensemble Pro, Dorico, Finale, and Sibelius (with Note Performer), each with a wide range of sample libraries and plugins available.